 At the end of the announcement, Apple announced that Microsoft, Adobe and more would be bringing apps to the Mac App Store.
 And, in true Apple fashion, it flashed up icons of other apps coming to the store.
 If you were quick enough, you might've noticed the Snapchat icon in the top-right corner.

 While we assumed that Snapchat would appear around the launch of macOS Mojave, it never did.
-But with the introduction of Project Catalyst in macOS Catalina, a process that makes it easy to port iOS apps to Mac, we imagine that Snapchat will launch on the Mac at some point following the release of Catalina later this year.
+But with the introduction of Project Catalyst in macOS Catalina, a process that makes it easy to port iOS apps to Mac, we predict that Snapchat will launch on the Mac at some point in the next few months.

 How to use Snapchat on Mac